 Make sure your cloud data warehouse simplifies the following:

-How much time, resources and manpower will you need to spend on maintenance as opposed to insight discovery?
+How much time, resources and manpower will you need to spend on maintenance ?

 The ‘Pay Per TB Scanned’ model includes storage and executed query costs.
 This means that pricing heavily depends on usage and the size of your workload.
 While this pricing model works well for small-mid sized data sets, it starts to become pricey when dealing with big-data use cases, where a lot of data needs to be scanned.